Office of Continuing Medical Education and Physician Lifelong Learning (CME/PLL)

 PLEASE READ ENTIRE APPLICATION AND THE CME ACTIVITY DEVELOPMENT AND DOCUMENTATION GUIDELINES BEFORE PLANNING THE ACTIVITY OR COMPLETING THE APPLICATION.

-This application is also used for “Enduring CME Materials,” which is ACCME’s term for items like videotapes, instructional online or computer activities, or printed material, the use of which involves the provision of CME credit.
+This application is also used for “Enduring Materials,” which is ACCME’s term for activities such as videotapes, instructional online or computer activities, or printed material, the use of which involves the provision of CME credit.
 However, these activities are handled on a case-by-case basis by contacting the Director of Continuing Medical Education prior to beginning the CME application process.

 When an application is deficient, the CME staff reviewer will contact the activity manager to discuss the possibility that the deficiency can be corrected.
 For example, if no evaluation was planned, the reviewer will discuss with the activity manager feasible ways to meet this requirement.
 Every reasonable effort will be made to work with applicants toward a positive outcome.

 A decision is usually provided in a few days, but may require as long as two weeks due to variations in the workload of the CME Office.
-Thus, it is necessary that the application be submitted at least two (2) weeks in advance of any deadline that may concern the activity planners.
+Thus, it is requested that applications be submitted at least four (4) weeks in advance of any deadline that may concern the activity planners.

 Upon completion of a one-time activity, you will need to submit a Post Activity Report.
-If the activity is a Regular Scheduled Series such as Grand Rounds, you will need to submit an interim report along with the required documentation materials at six months, and a final report annually.*
+If the activity is a Regular Scheduled Series such as Grand Rounds, you will need to submit an Interim report along with the required documentation materials at six months, and a Final report with required documentation annually.*